-Step 6: Confirm speakers from the house of worship and law enforcement agency, select judges, and create agenda/run-of-show.
-Step 7: Recruit volunteers to manage site set up and break down.
-Step 8: Within seven days, have a quick run through with representatives of the contestants, representatives of the house of worship and law enforcement agency, volunteer lead, sponsors, photographer, and anyone else who needs to understand the setup and event order for planning purposes to allow for changes and updates.
+Step 6: Confirm speakers from the faith-based organization and law enforcement agency, select judges, and create agenda run of show.
+Step 7: Recruit volunteers to manage site setup and break down.
+Step 8: Within seven days, have a quick run-through with representatives of the contestants, representatives of the faith-based organization and law enforcement agency, volunteer lead, sponsors, photographer, and anyone else who needs to understand the setup and event order for planning purposes to allow for changes and updates.
 If time and available location, have a final dress rehearsal.
 Step 9: Hold event (see Day of Steps below).
-Step 10: Compile contact information from attendees and send a thank you note to attendees, speakers, vendors, and Da y of Steps Step 1: Set up committee arrive early; food and drinks should arrive 30 minutes in advance.
+Step 10: Compile contact information from attendees and send thank you notes to attendees, speakers, vendors, and anyone else involved.
+Da y of Steps Step 1: Setup committee should arrive early; food and drinks should arrive 30 minutes in advance.
 Step 2: Perform equipment audio/visual check.
-Step 3: After most participants and audience members arrive, have spokespersons from the house of worship and law enforcement agency provide welcome, thoughts, and introduce judges.
+Step 3: After most participants and audience members arrive, have spokespersons from the faith-based organization and law enforcement agency provide welcome, thoughts, and introduce judges.
 Step 4: Ensure photographers are in place to take photos.
 Step 5: Performance (intermission can be included; depending on the number of dances chosen).
 Step 6: Have a closing speaker to a summarize the event's goals, announce the winner(s), thank everyone, and signal closing of the event.
 Step 7: Break down.
-Step 8: Send photos with descriptions/captions to your partners, including community organizations, the house of Viı rtual Programming ideo dance contest can be organized; make sure to include dancers from the house of worship and the law enforcement age ncy as well!
-Step 1: An event page is created on the house of worship's social media platform(s).
+Step 8: Send photos with descriptions/captions to your partners, including community organizations, the faith-based organization, law enforcement agency liaison, info@faithandblue.org, and any local sponsors.
+Vi rtual Programming A v ideo dance contest can be organized; make sure to include dancers from the faith-based organization and the law enf orcement agency as well!
+Step 1: An event page is created on the faith-based organization's social media platform(s).
 Step 2: A welcoming video is taped by the faith leader and by the law enforcement leader.
 Step 3: A deadline is set for participants to submit their clips, which must be less than a designated length.
-Step 4: House of worship members and law enforcement members are invited to view and 'like' the videos.
+Step 4: Faith-based organization members and law enforcement members are invited to view and "like" the videos.
 Step 5: The promotional committee selects a winning video or designates categories for winners.
-A special win is
+A special win is provided to the video with the most "likes."
+Step 6: Trophies can be sent to the winners.

-An open-air activity with an indoor backup option, the picnic is a chance for members of the house of worship, the broader community, and law enforcement to meet in an informal setting.
-The activity will include time for attendees to eat and mingle and a chance for the delivery of remarks by representatives of the house of worship and law enforcement.
+An open-air activity with an indoor backup option, the picnic is a chance for members of the faith-based organization, the broader community, and law enforcement to meet in an informal setting.
+The activity will include time for attendees to eat and mingle and a chance for the delivery of remarks by representatives of the faith-based organization and law enforcement.